StratusGrid/terraform-aws-lambda-redis-slowlog-to-cw-logs/README.md

 Areas Needing Improvement:
 - Add a timeout for redis to connect (currently it just stays open till the function times out)
+- Add server name as key in log object (can be used for metrics and filtering more easily this way)
 - Make logic for checking and selecting logs group better
 - Make logic for checking and selecting logs stream better
 - Organize and segment code better